carterhanks/scramble-5key-rotary-macro/README.md

 - Be sure to mark/follow your OLED wires precisely so that you get your connections are correct from the PCB to the display.
 I used some blue painters tape and a sharpee to keep them straight.

 # Enjoy!

+Be sure to add your builds to the Scramble section or Build Chat of the Nullbits discord if you utilize any part of this!
+I would love to see it.